-Sometimes, it can be a missed requirement (incomplete requirement) or implicit requirement (something which doesn't need separate mention but should be meet), you test for this too.
+At times, it can be a missed requirement (incomplete requirement) or implicit requirement (something which doesn't need separate mention but should be meet), and you test for this too.

-To further add, a requirement we talked about need not necessarily should be documented one.
-You can very well have knowledge of software functionality or you can even guess and then test it one step at a time.
-You can call it ad-hoc testing or exploratory testing (totally different topic to talk on).
+To add on further, a requirement that we talked about need not necessarily be a documented one.
+You can very well have knowledge of the software functionality or you can even guess and then test one step at a time.
+We generally call it as ad-hoc testing or exploratory testing (totally different topic to talk on).

-First of all, let's face one fact.
-If you compare testing a software versus testing something else (vehicle let's say), the concept (as stated above) remains same.
-Approach, tools, priorities might differ.
-At the core it remains ONE and SIMPLE – comparing actual behavior with expected behavior (I mean the understood expected behavior as explained in above paragraph).
+First of all, let's understand a fact- If you compare testing a software versus testing something else (vehicle let's say), then the concept (as stated above) remains the same.
+Approach, tools, priorities might differ, but the core remains the ONE and its SIMPLE i.e. comparing the actual behavior with the expected behavior (I mean understand the expected behavior as explained in the above paragraph).

-The second thing, may be best or worst part- Testing skill is something which should be within you.
-It can be learned, but only when you have few qualities by default in you.
+The second thing may be the best or worst part- Testing skill is something which should come from within.
+It can be learned, but it will be successful only when you have few qualities within you by default.
 When I say it can be learned, I just mean focused and formal education around that particular testing.

-I said best or worst because I don’t know if you have those needed qualities in you.
+I said best or worst because I'm not sure if you have those required qualities within you.
 You got to figure it out.
-I will try to help.
-I highly recommend you going through this before continuing.
-It will help you compare your qualities against the ones expected in Software Tester role.
+I will try to help you out in this.
+I highly recommend you to go through this before continuing with the tutorial.
+It will, in turn, help you to compare your qualities against the ones that are expected in the Software Tester's role.

 Read it here => Qualities of Highly Effective Testers

-“Your curiosity, attention to details, discipline, logical thinking, passion for work and ability to dissect things is all what matters to be a Destructive and Successful Tester.
-It worked for me and I strongly believe it will work for You.
-If you have these qualities, it got to work for you.”
+“Your curiosity, attentiveness, discipline, logical thinking, passion for work and ability to dissect things matters a lot to be a Destructive and Successful Tester.
+It worked for me and I strongly believe that it will work for You as well.
+If you have these qualities already, then indeed it got to work for you too.”

-Now as we have talked about the core and pre-requisites of becoming a software tester, let's understand why it has and would always have its independent existence without or with Automation testing growth.
+We have talked about the core and pre-requisites of becoming a software tester.
+Now let's understand why it has and would always have its independent existence with or without Automation testing growth.

-I hope you have gone through the article I recommended in the previous section (i.e the qualities of highly effective testers).
-It will give you much clarity over how testing is a thought process and how successful you will be as a tester depends on the qualities you have as a person.
+I hope that you would have gone through the article that I recommended in the previous section (i.e the qualities of highly effective testers).
+If yes, then it will give you much clarity on how testing is considered as a thought process and how successful you will be as a tester completely depends on the qualities that you possess as a person.

 Let’s see this simple flow:

 - You do something (perform actions) while you observe it with some intent (comparing against the expected).
-Your observation skills and discipline to perform things comes in the picture here.
+Then Your observation skills and discipline to perform things comes into the picture here.

-- Shit!
+- Oops!
 What if I do it that way?
 What if I enter proper integer as input but with leading white spaces?
 What if? … What if? … What if?
 It doesn’t end easily, it shouldn’t end easily.
-You will imagine a lot of situations and scenarios and you will be tempted to perform them.
+You will imagine a lot of situations & scenarios and indeed you will be tempted to perform them as well.

-Read these four bullet points again.
-You noticed I kept it very short and still highlighted richest part of being a manual tester?
+Read those four bullet points mentioned above once again.
+Did you notice that I kept it very short but still highlighted the richest part of being a manual tester?
 And did you noticed the bold highlighting over few words?
-Those are precisely the most important qualities a manual tester needs.
+Those are precisely the most important qualities that a manual tester needs.

-Now, do you really think these acts can be replaced by anything completely?
-And the hot topic, will it get replaced with automation?
+Now, do you really think that these acts can be completely replaced by anything else?
+And the hot trend today, will it get replaced with automation?

-Let’s go back to the formal part, executing the test cases written manually.
+Let’s go back to the formal part i.e. executing the test cases written manually.

-Do you see?
+Did you notice?
 There are so many possible user actions, both intended and non-intended ones.

 You won’t succeed in writing all the test cases which cover your application under test 100%.
 This has to happen in an exploratory way.

 Even after all this, there is no guaranty that there are no hidden bugs.
 Software with zero bugs is a Myth.
-You can only target to take it close to Zero but that just can’t happen without a Human mind continuously targeting same, similar to but not limited to example process we same above.
+You can only target to take it close to Zero but that just can’t happen without a Human mind continuously targeting the same, similar to but not limited to the Example process we saw above.

-At least as of today, there is no software which will think like a human mind, observe like a human eye, ask questions and answer them like a human and then perform intended and non-intended actions.
-Even if let’s say such thing comes (can’t imagine), whose mind, thoughts and eye it will mimic?
+At least as of today, there is no software that will think like a human mind, observe like a human eye, ask questions and answer like a human and then perform intended and non-intended actions.
+Even if such thing happen (can’t imagine), whose mind, thoughts and eye will it mimic?
 Yours or mine?
-We human are also not same right.
+We, humans, are also not the same right.
 We all are different.
 Then?

-Need of Manual Testing when Automation is around
+Need for Manual Testing when Automation is Around

-First thing first, Automation Testing has its own share of glory these days and will have even more in coming years but, it simply can’t replace QA manual testing (read human/exploratory testing).
+First thing is always first, Automation Testing has its own share of glory these days and will have even more in the upcoming years but, it simply can’t replace manual QA testing (read human/exploratory testing).

 You must have heard before- ‘You don’t automate testing, you automate checking’.
-This sentence alone speaks a lot about where manual testing stands with Automation testing around.
-Many big names across the globe have written and spoke about this topic so I won’t stress much on this.
+This sentence speaks a lot about where manual QA testing stands with Automation testing around.
+Many big names across the globe have written and spoke about this topic, so I won’t stress much on this.